otakup0pe/hyperion/README.md

 Installation
 ------------

-As of now, this plugin is not in the MiOS app store.
-That should happen soon, but until then you may (relatively) install it from GitHub.
-If you are new to this kind of thing, just download this [zip](https://github.com/otakup0pe/hyperion/archive/master.zip) file.
+The plugin can be installed from the MiOS [app store](http://apps.mios.com/plugin.php?id=8826).

+If you are feeling adventurous you can install a development release from GitHub by downloading this [zip](https://github.com/otakup0pe/hyperion/archive/master.zip) file.
 Extract the contents somewhere comfortable on your file system.
 You can now either upload the contents of the `plugin` directory via SCP or the 'LuuP Files' section of the MiOS UI.
 The Vera should restart, and then you should be able to manually add a device from the `D_Hyperion1.xml` definition.

 At the very least, you must add devices to be controlled by the plugin.
 Find your device in the list, and then open it's 'Device Selection' tab.
 Under the 'Control Devices' section, select the devices you wish to see controlled.